-Acrylic fabric is made of fibers that are made from the polymer polyacrylonitrile.
+Acrylic is made of fibers that are made from the polymer polyacrylonitrile.
 Polyacrolonitrile is a flammable, colorless liquid that is created from polypropylene.
-The EPA found that inhaling polyacrylonitrile yields similar symptoms to cyanide poisoning.
+The EPA found that inhaling polyacrylonitrile gives the victim similar symptoms to cyanide poisoning.
 In fact, when exposed to polyacrylonitrile, our bodies metabolize the chemical into cyanide.
 This metabolization can take place after exposure to the chemical through skin contact, ingestion, or inhalation.
 Polyacrylonitrile is also cited as a potential cancer hazard.

 On its own, acrylic fabric is not resistant to abrasion.
-Thus, it’s often blended with more resilient fibers to create a more durable product.
+Because of this, acrylic is often blended with more resilient fibers to create a more durable product.
 Acrylic fabric is also highly likely to pill.
 Needless to say, the product lifespan of acrylic fabric clothing is not considerably long.
 Then of course, it enters the landfill, where acrylic fabric can last up to 200 years and release toxic chemicals into the environment on its long journey to decomposition.
 Two hundred years.
-If you thought that picture of your grandma in that dress with puff sleeves was funny and outdated, just wait until your great-great-great-great-great grandkid finds your Forever21 DayGlo crop top.
+If you thought that picture of your grandma in the dress with puff sleeves was funny and outdated, just wait until your great-great-great-great-great grandkid finds your Forever21 DayGlo crop top.
 Because it might still be around!
 Very pilled, bacteria ridden, and possibly singed.
 Not to mention, leaching toxins.
 So if nothing else, wear biodegradable clothing to save face with your heirs.

 acrylic knitting yarn

 Acrylic fiber based knitting yarns are often available at lower prices than natural fiber yarns.
 However, they lack some of the desirable properties offered by natural fibers.
-Unfortunately, acrylic yarns are not quite as soft as natural fiber yarns and do not have the ability to felt.
+Unfortunately, acrylic yarns are not as soft as natural fiber yarns and do not have the ability to felt.
 Acrylic fiber yarns can also cause discomfort to the knitter, because the yarn does not have give.
-When finishing a garment, the yarn requires heat to let the final product set (or relax).
+When finishing a garment, acrylic yarn requires heat to let the final product set (or relax).
 With these properties in consideration, natural fiber yarns made with wool, cotton, linen, or silk, are a worthy investment.